facilitation

 Feb – Sept 2026 IN-PERSON at The River Room (Halton nr.
 Lancaster UK)

-qualities of presence (a workshop series with Penny Collinson)
+qualities of presence (cycle 3) (a workshop series with Penny Collinson)

 ‘With an increasing capacity to concentrate, to listen to inner impulse, the mover learns to recognise the channel within which the creative or authentic energy flows’ (Janet Adler 1987).*